kvthweatt/py_backer/README.md

 ## To-Do:
 - Add command line args for CLI operation and a GUI.
 - Add the ability to backup over FTP / SFTP
+- Update the config and source to support multi-source chaining